storvik/goshrt/README.md

 While there are several ways to achieve this, VM / docker / podman, I myself use Nix.
 Spinning up a development database is very simple in Nix shell.
 After installing Nix, devshell is entered through the command `nix develop`.
+The following helpers for dealing with postgres is avilable:

 ``` shell
 $ pgnix-init     # initiate database and start it